 As the Japanese Yen is one of the major world currencies, there are timing implications when converting money between Japan and Canada as part of a move back.

-As can be seen by the graph, the exchange rate between the YEN and CDN in early 2019 is hovering around the average of the last few years.
+As can be seen by the graph, the exchange rate between the YEN and CDN in mid 2019 is hovering around the average of the last few years.
 There is no significant advantage or disadvantage to repatriating funds to Canada at this time.

 Some foreign exchange considerations: